Wilhelm-Lee/XSTUDY/README.md

 # Xstudy
 X version of Study written in C.

 X11 based.
-This project has considerable delay by me when processing it. |:P
+This project has considerable delay by me when developing it. |:P